Intro | Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Free Swipe File

 All of these methods are based around working with other accounts that are larger than yours to get in front of their audience.

-Before you jump into all of the methods, know that the effectiveness of each of these methods depends on a few factors about the accounts you’re working with:
+Before you jump into all of the methods, know that the effectiveness of each of these methods depends on a few factors related to the accounts you’re working with:

 The size of the account.
 The more followers the account has, the more followers the call to action on the post will get in front of, which generally means more followers for you.